MHD-Team/MHD-Main/README.md

 If both commands don't work, [install pip](https://pip.pypa.io/en/stable/installation/).

 ### 3.1 Other errors
-If you have any other errors, program or installing errors we didn't mention, don't hesitate to [open an issue](https://github.com/MHD-Team/MHD-Main/issues/new) with the tag bug.
+If you have any other errors, program, or installing errors we didn't mention, don't hesitate to [open an issue](https://github.com/MHD-Team/MHD-Main/issues/new) with the tag bug.
 Or write an e-mail to mhd.team[at]outlook.de

 ---